The Invasion of Ukraine Viewed through TikTok: A Dataset: Conclusion

 \section{Conclusion}

 An initial exploration of the dataset presented here indicates that there are myriad ongoing complex language dynamics on the TikTok platform related to the invasion of Ukraine.
-These language dynamics can be seen at macro, meso, and micro-levels of complexity, from coarse language changes to patterns in dyadic relationships, demonstrating that this dataset exposes TikTok's particular social dynamics.
+These language dynamics can be seen at macro and meso-levels of complexity, from coarse language changes to topical clusters, demonstrating that this dataset exposes a variety of salient social dynamics on TikTok.
 It is clear that there are variety of behaviours occurring on, and perhaps driven by, the platform, and that these behaviours can be seen in this dataset.
-Further research on these processes could prove fruitful and significant.
+Deriving if and how the platform drives these processes will prove fruitful for understanding how to make more participatory social spaces.

+Simultaneously, issues with ensuring representative data collection and our assessment of bot detection methods on the dataset surfaced the urgent need for existing social media tools and methods to be adjusted - perhaps even re-conceptualised - to work with this new platform.

-We hope that, by releasing this dataset and library, researchers can work towards a more holistic understanding of the dynamics and behaviours occurring on TikTok, and resulting stronger comparative analyses between platforms produce a deeper comprehension of these social processes.
+We hope that, by releasing this dataset and library, we enable researchers to work towards a more holistic understanding of the dynamics and behaviours occurring on TikTok, while also generalizing previous methods from other platforms.
+In particular, we hope that the presence and character of disinformation, hate speech, narrative building, filter bubble creation and polarization can be investigated using this cross-lingual dataset.
+And on a larger scale, we expect that the combination of this dataset with datasets from other platforms will result in stronger comparative analyses between platforms to produce a deeper comprehension of these social processes, and ultimately inform the promotion of healthier platforms.